harvester/docs/docs/advanced/settings.md

 :::important

 If you have set the `Reserved Memory` field for each VM and plan to keep the legacy [Reserved Memory](../../versioned_docs/version-v1.3/vm/create-vm.md#reserved-memory), after the cluster is upgraded to Harvester v1.4.0, you can set the `additional-guest-memory-overhead-ratio` setting to `"0"`.

+Changing the `additional-guest-memory-overhead-ratio` setting affects the VMs per following rules:

+- It will affect the VMs newly created after this change immediately.

+- It will not affect the running VMs immediately, those VMs will get the new `Memory Overhead` calculated from the setting after those VMs are rebooted.

+- When a VM has a user configured `Reserved Memory`, this is always kept.

+- When the value changes between `"0"` and the range `["", "1.0" ..
+"10.0"]`, the existing VMs which have the `100Mi default Reserved Memory` will keep it, the existing VMs which do not have `100Mi default Reserved Memory` will not get it automatically.

 :::